System Architecture

 ERSRegistry

-ENS-like fork which provides human readable names for contracts related to TSMs and Projects.
-Chips are immutably tied to an ERS name which provides uniqueness but also a path of ownership back to the TSM and thus Manufacturer.
+ENS-like fork which provides human readable names for contracts related to Developers and Projects.
+Chips are immutably tied to an ERS name which provides uniqueness but also a path of ownership back to the Developer and thus Manufacturer.

-Registrar through which all new Projects under the TSM name are launched.
-Registrar gives each project a [project].tsm.ers name and sets the owner to the ProjectRegistrar.
-This contract will track all enrollments made by a TSM.
+Registrar through which all new Projects under the Developer name are launched.
+Registrar gives each project a [project].developer.ers name and sets the owner to the ProjectRegistrar.
+This contract will track all enrollments made by a Developer.

-Factory contract for TSMRegistrar.
-Called by TSMRegistry to create a TSMRegistrar for new TSMs.
+Factory contract for DeveloperRegistrar.
+Called by DeveloperRegistry to create a DeveloperRegistrar for new Developers.

 ProjectRegistrar

-Entry point for users claiming chips.
-Can have custom code but is responsible for setting the ers name for each chip in its enrollment [chip].project.tsm.ers.
+Entry point for developers adding chips and users claiming chips.
+Can have custom code, but is responsible for setting the ers name for each chip in its enrollment [chip].project.developer.ers.
+Typically represents chips at PBTs or Physically Backed Tokens.

 ServicesRegistry